Production Linked Incentive (PLI) Scheme Decoded

 - Outcome-based and result-oriented: This means that incentives will be disbursed only after production has taken place in the country.

 - Linking incentives to output: The calculation of incentives will be based on incremental production to be achieved at a high rate of growth.
-To achieve this incremental production, beneficiaries will be required to make additional investment in establishing green-field facilities or carrying out expansion of existing facilities.
+To achieve this incremental production, beneficiaries will be required to make additional investments in establishing green-field facilities or carrying out expansion of existing facilities.

 - Creating ‘champions’ to maximize impact: The scheme focuses on size and scale by selecting those players who can deliver on volumes.
 The targeted nature of the scheme will make it highly effective and the beneficiaries are likely to become globally competitive.